tytydraco/SuppDB/README.md

 # SuppDB
 A database of various supplements and their neurological profile

+# Using
 Click [here](https://github.com/tytydraco/SuppDB/blob/main/Supplements.csv) to access the spreadsheet online.

+If there are blank entries, it is intentional.
+Usually, this happens when there is no proper term to use when describing a supplement.

+Individuals can search the spreadsheet using the search bar.
+Possible search terms may include "Antidepressant", or "GABA".

 # Philosophy
 The goal of this project is not to explain every little intricacy of every supplement.
 It is to give a **general neurological profile** of the supplement to lead individuals in the right direction.